boredazfcuk/docker-icloudpd/README.md

 **download_path**: This is the directory to which files will be downloaded from iCloud.
 If this variable is not set, it will default to "/home/${user}/iCloud".

 **synchronisation_interval**: This is the number of seconds between synchronisations.
 It can be set to the following periods: 43200 (12hrs), 86400 (24hrs), 129600 (36hrs), 172800 (48hrs) and 604800 (7 days).
 If this variable is not set to one of these values, it will default to 86400 seconds.
 Be careful if setting a short synchronisation period.
 Apple have a tendency to throttle connections that are hitting their server too often.
 I find that every 24hrs is fine.
-My phone will upload files to the cloud immediately, so if I lose my phone the photos I've taken that day will still be safe in the cloud, and the container will download those phots when it runs in the evening.
+My phone will upload files to the cloud immediately, so if I lose my phone the photos I've taken that day will still be safe in the cloud, and the container will download those photos when it runs in the evening.

 **synchronisation_delay**: This is the number of minutes to delay the first synchronisation.
 This is so that you can stagger the synchronisations of multiple containers.
 If this value is not set.
 It will default to 0.